Seeking Examples of Long-Term Decisions

 Long-term decisions occur when reflecting on potential events decades or more in the future causes decision makers to consider and perhaps choose near-term actions different than those they would otherwise pursue.

-Policies to Address Climate Change: Governments have agreed to the Kyoto Protocol limiting greenhouse gases emissions in order to prevent damage that would only occur decades in the future.
-Policy makers’ statements, and the importance of long-term environmental assessments such as those produced by the Intergovernmental Panel on Climate Change (IPCC), suggest that these near-term actions are influenced by the anticipation of potential events decades in the future.
+Policies to Address Climate Change: National and local governments worldwide have promulgated plans to significantly reduce or eliminate their greenhouse gas emissions by mid-century in order to prevent damages from climate change that would unfold for decades into the future.
+While the pace of action has only accelerated as the present-day impacts of climate change have become more apparent, policy makers’ statements, and the importance of long-term environmental assessments such as those produced by the Intergovernmental Panel on Climate Change (IPCC), suggest that governments’ near-term actions are influenced by the anticipation of potential events decades in the future.

 U.S. Constitution: As made clear from records of the debates at the Philadelphia convention, many provisions of the U.S. Constitution were influenced by expectations about how the new country might grow in the future.
 For instance, the bicameral legislature, with membership of one branch based on population and the other on states, was intended to preserve the rights of the original small coastal states as the country expanded into the interior of North America.